-Using wax, more specifically paste wax on your table saw, band saw, joiner makes the iron cast surface slick and easier for wood to pass through your woodworking tool.
+Using wax, more specifically using paste wax for table saw, band saw, joiner makes the iron cast surface slick and easier for wood to pass through your woodworking tool.
 If used correctly, it will also enhance the longevity of the surface protecting from rust and marks which will damage the woodworking tool and the wood used on them.

-Applying wax paste to your woodworking tools will save time, effort and money.
+Applying the wax paste to your woodworking tools will save time, effort, and money.
 That is a good thing.
-However, what kind of wax paste and how to apply.
+However, what kind of paste wax and how to apply it.
 I wanted to provide you what I found in my research to help you properly apply wax to your woodworking tools.
 Let’s get started.

 - 1 Why Do You Need To Use Wax On Woodworking Tools

-- 2 What Types Of Wax Can I Use On Woodworking Tools
+- 2 What Types Of Paste Wax And Liquid Wax Can I Use On Woodworking Tools

 - 3 How To Apply Wax To Woodworking Tools

-- 4 What Woodworking Tools Do You Use Wax On
+- 4 What Woodworking Tools Do You Use Paste Wax On

 - 5 Conclusion